deankoch/pkern/vignettes/pkern_vignette.md

 “o”, “oj”, “oi”, “sobs”) mapping the input point data to rows and columns of these matrices

+## Example: sample data variance

-For example, in the kriging problem one takes the covariance matrix for the input points - say `V` - and multiplies its inverse by the input data vector.
-Rather than storing V or its inverse, we store the diagonalization of `V` (from `base::eigen`) absent the nugget effect:
+In the kriging problem one takes the covariance matrix for the input points - say `V` - and multiplies its inverse by the input data vector.
+Rather than storing V or its inverse, `pkern` stores the diagonalization of `V` (from `base::eigen`), absent the nugget effect:

 ``` r
 # structure of the eigendecomposition for sampled data covariance V